No Way Out

 - Framing Device: The movie begins and ends with Farrell being interrogated.

-- Framing the Guilty Party: Used twice, with multiple layers each.
+- Framing the Guilty Party:

 - Have You Told Anyone Else?: When the Enhance Button technician reveals Farrell's secret to Pritchard, this exact exchange takes place, followed immediately by You Have Outlived Your Usefulness.

-- The Killer in Me: Farrell isn't guilty of the murder, but he is guilty of something else.
+- The Killer In Me: Farrell isn't guilty of the murder, but he is guilty of something else.
 (For one, a sex scandal.)

 - The Mole: Zig Zagged Trope, see Red Herring Mole.